 Average monthly cost: $31

-Figo has a one-day waiting period for accidents — the lowest in the industry.
-Pet owners who obtain an Orthopedic Conditions Waiver within their first 30 days after getting covered can also eliminate the six-month orthopedic conditions waiting period.[3]
+Figo has a one-day waiting period for accidents.
+Pet owners who obtain an orthopedic conditions waiver within their first 30 days after getting covered can also eliminate the six-month orthopedic conditions waiting period.[3]

 Customers can choose plans offering up to 100% reimbursement.

-Plans can be customized with Figo’s Pick and Pack system.
+Pet parents can customize plans with Figo’s Pick and Pack system.

 Prescription food is only covered as part of an add-on plan.